 |

-Washington State Parks Ranger and Area Manager Lem Pratt called the International Dark Sky Park "part of an environmentalist agenda" he wanted to "go away," and Interpretive Specialist Troy Carpenter referred to night sky conservation education as "unpopular" "hippy-dippy activism," and "pandering to amateur astronomers."
-They are responsible for the first ever Dark Sky Place revocation in the history of the Dark Sly Places program of the International Dark-Sky Association.
+Washington State Parks Ranger and Area Manager Lem Pratt called the International Dark Sky Park "part of an environmentalist agenda" he wanted to "go away," and Interpretive Specialist Troy Carpenter referred to night sky conservation education as "unpopular" "hippy-dippy activism," and "pandering to amateur astronomers," who he claims "devolve observatories in to clubhouses."
+Together they were responsible for the first ever Dark Sky Place revocation in the history of the Dark Sly Places program of the International Dark-Sky Association.

 |